programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

         number of male accused to be over 600.
 The line graph's x axis labelled with years from 1900 to 1930 and the y axis labelled with counts from 0 to 150.
 A green line indicates the number of male accused, and a red line indicates the number of female accused.
-A legend in the top right provides the label &quot;Suspect gender&quot; for the bars in the bar chart and the labels and colour code for the lines in the line chart.
+A legend in the top right provides the label Suspect gender; for the bars in the bar chart and the labels and colour code for the lines in the line chart.
         The x axis of the box plot is labelled Male and Female and the y axis indicates age between 0 and 100.
 The box on the left (in purple) indicates that female accused range in age between 12 and 60, with a median of 34, with a single outlier of 98.
 The box on the right (in orange) indicates male accused range in age between 13 and 57, with a median of